cypress-io/cypress-documentation/source/guides/references/configuration.md

 You can also use {% url 'environment variables' environment-variables %} to override configuration values.
 This is especially useful in {% url 'Continuous Integration' continuous-integration %} or when working locally.
 This gives you the ability to change configuration options without modifying any code or build scripts.

-By default, any environment variable that matches a corresponding configuration key will override the `cypress.json` value.
+By default, any environment variable that matches a corresponding configuration key will override the configuration file (`cypress.json` by default) value.

 ```shell
 export CYPRESS_VIEWPORT_WIDTH=800